 Please make sure that you have understood the overall entry requirements to study at BHASVIC.
 These are available here and outline the GCSE grades you need to take up one of the Programmes of Study at the college.

 Length and size of qualification: 2 year single course

 Assessment method: A combination of written / computer-based exams and coursework

 What will I study?

-These vocational courses will allow you to study topics such as business development, business strategy, financial planning and accounting, marketing and Human Resource management.
+These vocational courses will allow you to study topics such as business development and strategy, financial planning and accounting, marketing, event management and international business.
 You will study real business successes and failures.
+This course will give you the equivalent of one A level over two years of study.
+3 out of 4 topics will be studied by completing coursework investigating at least one actual business, and the 4th topic is assessed through an exam in the second year.
 Each topic will be studied by completing coursework investigating at least one actual business.
 You will develop your skills of independent learning, research, problem solving and organisation.
 Organisation is important so you can cope with the significant workload of completing weekly coursework activities.
 Analysing data and communicating using written, numerical, visual and verbal methods are all part of the course.
-Before and throughout the courses students are encouraged to read up on businesses (brands, sports clubs, festivals, cars etc) that they are interested in.
-Students are also expected to take an interest in current business news so that they can begin to understand the causes and effects of consumer, business and Government.
+Before and throughout the course students are encouraged to read up on businesses (brands, sports clubs, festivals, cars etc) that they are interested in.
+Students are also expected to take an interest in current business news so that they can begin to understand the causes and effects of consumer, business and Government behaviour.

 Is this course right for me?